Last Known Good Configuration is a Windows startup option that will load the most recent system settings that worked correctly.

 The advantage of using Last Known Good Configuration is that it helps to fix instability or boot process failures.

 This is done by reversing the most recent system, driver, and registry changes within a hardware profile.

 To fix Windows 7, Last Known Good Configuration should be the first option when troubleshooting Windows startup problems.

 Keep in mind that using this startup boot option is only helpful if Windows 7 system was working correctly and the last shutdown was completed successfully.

 LIKELY SCENARIOS OF WHEN TO USE LAST KNOWN GOOD CONFIGURATION TO FIX WINDOWS 7

-- You install a driver which requires a reboot and Windows will not load or causes a Blue Screen of Death.
+- Windows will not load after installing a new driver or causes a Blue Screen of Death.

-- A software installation freezes or locks up Windows.
+- New software installation freezes or locks up Windows.

 - A software update causes instability.

 There are times when Windows will crash, restart and all you see is a black screen with options.